Picture of the week (No.34): Tourist attractions in Ho Chi Minh City (Vietnam). Share

 Ho-Chi-Minh City has several large markets.
 Ben Thanh Market (located in the city center and frequented for this reason by foreign tourists) and Binh Tay Market (which is located in Cholon) are the two emblematic markets of the city.
 Ben Thanh Market is the largest covered market in Ho-Chi Minh City.
 It is also an important public transport hub in the city.

 More than the aforementioned sites and places, the bustling activity of the city at all hours will impress foreign tourists.
-The abundance of motorcycles in the streets and boulevards of the city will remain in the memory of visitors.
+The abundance of motorcycles in the streets and boulevards of the city remain in the memory of all visitors.

 How to get there.
 Vietnam has implemented an electronic visa system.

 Tan Son Nhat International Airport, which serves Ho-Chi Minh City, is the busiest airport in the country.
 It is connected by direct flights to several European cities, such as Paris, London, Frankfurt or Moscow, as well as to many cities in Asia, Australia and the Middle East.
 Foreign travelers can also travel to Saïgon after a stopover in Bangkok international airport or easily combine a trip to Vietnam with a stay in Cambodia or Laos.